 Two Map Exercises (250 points) will be assigned during the semester.
-The exercises will be made available on Blackboard at least three weeks prior to the due date.
+The exercises will be made available on Blackboard at least two weeks prior to the due date.
 Due dates can be found on the semester schedule located at the end of this syllabus.
-Students are to work through the questions and then provide their answers via a link on Blackboard.
-You must use the National Geographic Concise Atlas of the World, 4th edition to complete the exercises.
+Students are to work through the questions and then provide their answers via a link on Blackboard (deployed approximately 5 days before the due date).
+You must use the National Geographic Concise Atlas of the World, 5th edition to complete the exercises.